 STP, which stands for Spanning Tree Protocol, is a network layer protocol that helps in building a logical loop-free topology for the Ethernet networks.
-Spanning Tree Protocol uses clever mechanisms to prevent loops by virtually disconnecting redundant links.
-In this blog post we will cover some of the basic concepts around the spanning tree protocol and how it works.
+Spanning Tree Protocol uses clever mechanisms to prevent switching loops by virtually disconnecting redundant links.
+In this article, we will cover some of the basic concepts around the spanning tree protocol and how it works.

 How Spanning Tree Protocol works